 Exporting Beverage Alcohol Products

 Every person desiring to export beverage alcohol products must be qualified as a producer or wholesaler of distilled spirits, wine or malt beverages, as the case may be.
 Producers can export products which they produce.
-Exporters, other than producers, are required to obtain a Wholesaler's Basic Permit from the Bureau of Alcohol, Tobacco and Firearms (ATF) before starting business.
-Exporters are required to pay Special Occupational Tax as retail dealers ($250.00).
+Exporters, other than producers, are required to obtain a Wholesaler's Basic Permit from the Federal Alcohol and Tobacco tax and Trade Bureau (TTB) before starting business.

-The European Union and other trading partners require ATF certified laboratories perform analyses for exported wine and spirits products.
-For a list of ATF certified laboratories click here.
+The European Union and other trading partners require TTB certified laboratories perform analyses for exported wine and spirits products.
+For a list of TTB certified laboratories click here.

 For links to various helpful government web sites offering export assistance please click here.